 In 2014, UNICEF and partners plan for:

-children in humanitarian situations benefit from psychosocial support through child-friendly schools/safe spaces
+children in humanitarian situations benefit from psychosocial support through access to safe community spaces

 - 33,000 internally displaced families are protected from malaria with insecticide-treated nets

 - 236,000 women and children immunised with polio, measles, pentavalent and tetanus toxoid vaccines